gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 On the contrary, open systems have no control over the number of concurrent users: users keep on arriving even though applications have trouble serving them.
 Most websites behave this way.

+{{< alert warning >}}
+Don't reason in terms of  concurrent users if your system can't push excess traffic into a queue.

-If you're using a closed workload model in your load tests while your system actually is an open one, your test is broken and you're testing some different imaginary behavior.
+If you're using a closed workload model in your load tests while your system actually is an open one, your test is broken, and you're testing some different imaginary behavior.
 In such case, when the system under test starts to have some trouble, response times will increase, journey time will become longer, so number of concurrent users will increase and injector will slow down to match the imaginary cap you've set.
+{{< /alert >}}

 You can read more about open and closed models [here](https://www.usenix.org/legacy/event/nsdi06/tech/full_papers/schroeder/schroeder.pdf) and on [our blog](https://gatling.io/2018/10/04/gatling-3-closed-workload-model-support/).